omegat-org/omegat/doc_src/Readme.txt

 - DocBook XSL Stylesheets 1.75.2 (“dbk”)
 - DocBook XML 4.5
 - fop 0.95
-- libxml2 2.6.27
+- libxml2 2-2.7.7
 - Saxon 6-5-5
+- Ant 1.7.1 or above

-For efficiency reason, the path to the DTD in the DocBook files (e.g., 01_AboutOmegaT.xml) has been changed to a local path (file:/// instead of a http:// reference).
+For efficiency reason, the path to the DTD in the DocBook files (e.g., AboutOmegaT.xml) has been changed to a local path (file:/// instead of a http:// reference).
 Depending on the actual configuration, it might be changed to a standard reference ("http://www.oasis-open.org/docbook/xml/4.5/docbookx.dtd") or to another local reference.

 The instructions below give an example of installation under Windows.